AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 Guide-level explanation
 =======================

-A new attribute is provided for arrays access types, `Address_To_Access`, which takes as parameter an address as well as the bounds of the expected object.
+A new attribute is provided for arrays access types, `From_Address`, which takes as parameter an address as well as the bounds of the expected object.
 For example: